-Through its logistics platform projects, Humanity & Inclusion supports and facilitates the delivery of aid by humanitarian organizations throughout the country.
+Through its logistics platform projects launched in 2016, Humanity & Inclusion supports and facilitates the delivery of aid by humanitarian organizations throughout the country.

 In September 2018, Humanity & Inclusion implemented rehabilitation care activities at Bambari General Hospital, providing support to the surgery department of the general hospital in order to build the capacities and enhance the care-management of the many people injured by violence in and around the city, in partnership with MSF.

 An Inclusive Technical Action Unit with national coverage was set up in 2019 in Bangui, enabling NGOs to adapt their response to people with special needs and ensure they are able to access humanitarian aid.

 Our Past Work

 Since 1994, Humanity & Inclusion has been working regularly in the CAR to develop rehabilitation activities and promote an inclusive culture.
 Our work has evolved to meet the dynamic needs of the communities where we serve.

 Read on to learn more about our past work in the CAR, and consider investing in our future.